-Each Fund consists of two main components.
-First, a majority of each Fund's portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds," which means that each Fund's Core Sleeve invests primarily in other mutual funds ("Underlying Funds").
-The Prospectus discusses the investment objectives and strategies for the Funds and explains the types of Underlying Funds in which each Fund may invest.
-Underlying Funds invest in stocks, bonds and other securities, and reflect varying amounts of potential investment risk and reward.
-Each Fund's Core Sleeve allocates its assets among the different Underlying Funds, and each Core Sleeve is permitted to invest in the Nationwide Contract (described in more detail below).
-Second, the remainder of each Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or Underlying Funds that invest in such securities) or is held in cash.
-In an attempt to control the volatility of a Fund's portfolio over a full market cycle, each Fund buys and sells stock index futures, which are derivatives.
-A Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
-For each Fund, the combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer traditional long-term asset allocation blended with a strategy that seeks to mitigate risk and manage the Fund's volatility over a full market cycle.
-The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if a Fund did not implement the Volatility Overlay.
+The Fund consists of two main components.
+First, a majority of the Fund's portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds," which means that the Fund's Core Sleeve invests primarily in other mutual funds.
+The Prospectus discusses the investment objectives and strategies for the Fund and explains the Underlying Fund in which the Fund currently invests.
+The Underlying Fund invests in stocks, bonds and other securities.
+The Fund reserves the right at any time in the future, subject to the approval of the Board of Trustees of the Trust (the "Board of Trustees"), to cease operating as a fund-of-funds and invest directly in portfolio securities.
+The Fund's Core Sleeve currently invests in a single Underlying Fund.
+The remainder of the Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or Underlying Funds that invest in such securities) or is held in cash.
+In an attempt to control the volatility of the Fund's portfolio over a full market cycle, the Fund buys and sells stock index futures, which are derivatives.
+The Fund's derivative positions.
+For the Fund, the combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer a particular investment option blended with a strategy that seeks to mitigate risk and manage the Fund's volatility.
+The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay.